Maxmwoan/Research-Project/ReadMe.md

 # "How Much Data is Enough?"
 Modelling Learning Curves

-This repo is used for student research project CSE3000 only.
+## Important: This repository is part of the [TU Delft Research Project](https://github.com/TU-Delft-CSE/Research-Project) for the Computer Science and Engineering Bachelor program.

 Acknowledgement: The code under the [`lcpfn`](./lcpfn/) folder is originally from the [LC-PFN](https://github.com/automl/lcpfn) project.